Special Planning | 70 years of publishing technology: from factory printing mechanization to 5G all things intelligent

 The transformation and upgrading of the publishing industry ushered in an era of integrated development.
 In April 2014, the "Guiding Opinions on Promoting the Digital Transformation and Upgrading of the Press and Publishing Industry" was released, with "improving the technology application level of news and publishing companies" as one of the main goals.
 In addition to supporting enterprises to further informatization, it also focused on supporting e-bookbags, New technologies and systems such as personalized push, knowledge mining and semantic analysis, topic selection recommendation evaluation, and O2O content delivery.
 In August 2014, the "Guiding Opinions on Promoting the Integration and Development of Traditional Media and Emerging Media" was issued, clarifying that media integration should be supported by advanced technologies.
 The integration and development of the media industry has accelerated, and the transformation and upgrading of technology has accelerated significantly.
 Advanced concepts, systems, and technology providers such as the "central kitchen" applied in news units have strongly supported the technology upgrade of the publishing industry.

 In April 2015, the "Guiding Opinions on Promoting the Integration and Development of Traditional Publishing and Emerging Publishing" was issued, which clarified the use of new technologies such as big data, cloud computing, mobile Internet, and the Internet of Things, and pointed out the development of mobile reading, online education, and knowledge.
 Services, e-commerce and other new formats, with big data analysis, structured processing and production, resource knowledge management, and cross-terminal presentation tools as key technological breakthroughs, and the establishment of "user demand, production demand, and technology demand organically linked production technology" system".
-The above documents indicate that the technological development of the publishing industry has entered a new stage of integration between the consumer and production sides, changing from a single channel to cross-platform, cross-border multi-channel communication, and transforming content production and distribution in the traditional sense into knowledge and other services for users. .
+The above documents indicate that the technological development of the publishing industry has entered a new stage of integration between the consumer and production sides, changing from a single channel to cross-platform, cross-border multi-channel communication, and changing from traditional content production and distribution to user-specific knowledge and other services. .

 Around the time of the policy, new technologies such as cloud computing have also begun to be applied to the publishing industry.
 In August 2011, the cloud computing center business of Tianjin National Digital Publishing Base went online.
 In 2012, Jiangsu Phoenix Group launched a cloud platform.